$\TT^2$-cobordism of Quasitoric 4-Manifolds: Introduction

 \section{Introduction}

 Cobordism was explicitly introduced by Lev Pontryagin in geometric work on manifolds.
-In the early 1950's Ren\'{e} Thom \cite{Tho} showed that cobordism groups could be computed by results of homotopy theory.
-Thom showed that the cobordism class of $G$-manifolds for a Lie group $G$ are in one to one correspondence with the elements of the homotopy group of the Thom space of the group $G \subseteq O(n)$.
+In the early 1950's Ren\'{e} Thom \cite{Tho} showed that cobordism groups could be computed by results of homotopy theory using the Thom complex construction.
+The non-oriented, oriented and complex cobordism cobordism rings are completely determined.
+Since the Thom transversality theorem does not hold in equivariant category, the results (like non-equivariant case) can not be reduced to homotopy theory.
+The equivariant cobordism has many development, but the equivariant cobordism ring is not determined for any group.
 We consider the following category: the objects are all quasitoric manifolds and morphisms are torus equivariant maps between quasitoric manifolds.
+Here by torus we mean compact torus $\TT^n := U(1)^n = (\ZZ^n \otimes \RR)/ \ZZ^n$ of dimension $n$.
 We compute the $\TT^2$-cobordism group of $4$-dimensional manifolds in this category.
 We show that the $\TT^2$-cobordism group of the category of $4$-dimensional quasitoric manifolds is generated by the $\TT^2$-cobordism classes of $\CP^2$.
 The main tool is the theory of quasitoric manifolds.

 Quasitoric manifolds and small covers were introduced by Davis and Januskiewicz in \cite{DJ}.
 A manifold with quasitoric (small cover) boundary is a manifold with boundary where the boundary is a disjoint union of some quasitoric manifolds (respectively small covers).